Games for 6 year olds: maths, geography, and memory

 Here are four games on epotli that fit a six-year-old, grouped by what they actually train.

-Maths: Math Pop and MathBird
+Maths: MathBird

 Most six-year-olds are working on addition and subtraction up to 20.
 Multiplication tables enter the picture in Class 2, not Class 1, so a Class 1 child should be solid on add-subtract before any multiplication drills.

-The thing Math Pop does that worksheets do not: it gets repetitive without feeling repetitive.
-A kid does 12 questions in two minutes.
-They do not realise they have just done 12 sums because each one was a single tap on a bubble that popped.
-Six-year-olds will play three rounds in a row when they would not do three rows of a worksheet.
+The thing MathBird does that worksheets do not: it gets repetitive without feeling repetitive.
+A kid does 10 questions in two minutes.
+They do not realise they have just done 10 sums because each one was a single tap on an answer chip.
+Six-year-olds will play three sessions in a row when they would not do three rows of a worksheet.

-The reason MathBird matters at six is that the level system gives the child a long-term goal, but the system never punishes them.
+The reason the level system matters at six: it gives the child a long-term goal, but the system never punishes them.
 A bad session does not lose points.
 It just means staying on the current level for one more round.
-Watch for the kid levelling up twice in a row while accuracy drops โ€” the streak bonus rewards speed in a way that can mask shaky fundamentals.
+Watch for the kid levelling up twice in a row while accuracy drops — the streak bonus rewards speed in a way that can mask shaky fundamentals.

 Geography: Flag Quiz